Table of Contents:

-At $20. a sheet the cost of having professionally-produced copies of the maps quickly becomes very expensive!
+At $20. for a sheet, the cost of having professionally produced copies of the maps quickly becomes very expensive!
 It is also unnecessary.
-We just printed our own copies of those parts of the topo maps relevant to us.
-Kept inside a waterproof map case they served as our main map set in the canoe.
+We just printed copies of those parts of the topo maps relevant to us.
+Kept inside a waterproof map case, they served as our main map set in the canoe.

-We also had a Garmin eTrex 20 with a copy of the Garmin Topo Canada (version 4) map set installed.
-We used it to create a daily track of our route, to record points of interest and potential campsites, and other details.
+We also had a Garmin eTrex 20 with a copy of the Garmin Topo Canada (version 4) map set.
+We used it to track our route daily, record points of interest and potential campsites, and other details.
 It also provides another perspective on those occasions – there may be one or two! – when you might be unsure about your exact location.

-Since my Garmin Oregon 450 was out of commission for the trip (the rubber on/off switch broke through and needed to be replaced) I ended up taking my iPhone 4S for its GPS capability.
-I had already downloaded the David Crawshay ios app Topo Maps Canada along with the various 1:50000 topos.
+I also took my iPhone 4S for its GPS capability.
+I had already downloaded the David Crawshay ios app Topo Maps Canada and the various 1:50000 topos.
 You can find the app here at the iTunes site.)
-There is a German-developed Android app which seems to do the same thing.
+There is a German-developed Android app that seems to do the same thing.
 See here for details.

-While battery concerns would limit iPhone use, it works nicely along with the paper maps if you only want the occasional confirmation of your location and do not want or need all the other stuff that a dedicated GPS device offers.
+While battery concerns would limit smartphone use, it complements the paper maps if you only want the occasional confirmation of your location and do not want or need all the other stuff that a dedicated GPS device offers.

-Figuring out how to get back to your vehicle(s) at the end of a down-the-river trip is often the biggest headache.
-Recent solutions for some of our canoe trips have included: a $2400. de Havilland Beaver pick-up on Lake Winnipeg to get us back to Red Lake; and a trip down the Steel River system which amazingly ends up close to where it starts.
+The biggest headache is figuring out how to return to your vehicle(s) at the end of a down-the-river trip.
+Recent solutions for some of our canoe trips have included: $2400. de Havilland Beaver pick-up on Lake Winnipeg to get us back to Red Lake; and a trip down the Steel River system, which amazingly ends up close to where it starts.

 For the Coulonge, our friend Cyril in Ottawa made it easy.
-He rode up with us to the put-in point at Lac Larouche off Highway 117 about 60 kilometers NW of Le Domaine and then drove the car back to Ottawa.
-Then we spent the next two weeks paddling back to Ottawa with the knowledge that he was okay with coming to get us at Fort Coulonge or Renfrew or Arnprior if things didn’t work out.
+He rode up with us to the put-in point at Lac Larouche off Highway 117, about 60 kilometers NW of Le Domaine and then drove the car back to Ottawa.
+Then we spent the next two weeks paddling back to Ottawa, knowing he was okay with coming to get us at Fort Coulonge or Renfrew or Arnprior if things didn’t work out.

 There are also some outfitters’ shuttle services available.
-For example, Jim Coffey’s whitewater rafting and canoeing company, Esprit Rafting, is based in Davidson, Quebec just north of the mouth of the Coulonge.
+For example, Jim Coffey’s whitewater rafting and canoeing company, Esprit Rafting, is based in Davidson, Quebec, just north of the mouth of the Coulonge.
 Its website has a web page dedicated to canoe trip shuttles.
 (See here.)
-For the Coulonge, a number of possible insertion points are listed in the table below –
+For the Coulonge, several possible insertion points are listed in the table below.
+Prices are from 2016…

 Hwy 117 (Lac Nichcotéa)